Why university is a great time to start your first business

 Moreover, with the wealth of people around you, from students groups to professors, you will always be able to find someone with the right expertise to help solve your problem.
 You will never be in a better position to get the help you need than at college, and many universities also offer programmes to help entrepreneurs along their journey.

 It can be a long time between starting your company and earning your first cheque, so when better to start a company than when your basic overheads of rent and food are taken care of?
-The folks from Capital Alliance are right when they say that “virtually every small business owner runs into cash shortages.
-That’s the nature of being an entrepreneur.”
+Virtually every small business owner runs into cash shortages.
+That’s the nature of being an entrepreneur.
 So why not take advantage of a period when your costs are low and many expenses already taken care of to jump in and get started with your first business?

 A good time to fail